-3.9 | Ministry of Agriculture (MA)
+3.9 Ministry of Agriculture (MA)

-At the Ministry of Agriculture, a programme entitled Programme for Applied Research of the Ministry of Agriculture for 2017-2025, "Earth" is running.
+At the Ministry of Agriculture, a programme entitled Programme for Applied Research of the Ministry of Agriculture for 2017-2025, "Earth".

-3.9.1 | Programme for applied research of the Ministry of Agriculture for 2017-2025, EARTH (QK)
+3.9.1 Programme for applied research of the Ministry of Agriculture for 2017-2025, EARTH (QK)

 The programme supports applied research projects in agriculture, the food sector, water management and forestry which promise high innovation potential and improvement in the stability, volume and quality of production and are aimed at new products, technologies and production processes.
 The programme will stimulate the advancement of existing disciplines and technologies and inspire creation of new knowledge, methods and procedures, boosting the competitiveness of the Czech agricultural sector and expanding the use of renewable resources for the benefit of the society.
+It also aims to improve the effectiveness of public funding of agricultural research and the general recognition of the importance of research.